shaanfye/mcp-mem0/README.md

 ## Overview

 This project demonstrates how to build an MCP server that enables AI agents to store, retrieve, and search memories using semantic search.
-It serves as a practical template for creating your own MCP servers, simply using Mem0 and a practical example.
+It uses the hosted **Mem0 Cloud** platform via API key for persistence.

 The implementation follows the best practices laid out by Anthropic for building MCP servers, allowing seamless integration with any MCP-compatible client.